 I told him that he has to finish this summer session.
 I told my husband not to put him in it and to give him a break, but he registered him anyway.
-Now, our son, does not want to go.
+Now, our son does not want to go.
 My question is, should I let him decide because otherwise he will say he is being forced?
-I also said to our son, that he needed to do some research and pick one sports activity for the fall, otherwise he would end up as a couch potato.
-He is allowed to watch TV for an hour after school, but he is not allowed video games until the weekend.
+I also said to our son that he needed to do some research and pick one sports activity for the fall, otherwise he would end up as a couch potato.
+He is allowed to watch TV for an hour after school, but he is not allowed to play video games until the weekend.
 He is a stockier kid, and we tell him we need to keep our bodies healthy.
-He seems to get tired very easily, which we have had checked out medically and everything is fine.
+He seems to get tired very easily, which we have had checked out medically, and everything is fine.

-Make sure you’re the one that’s leading
+Make sure you’re the one that’s leading.

-Make him part of the activity but not always the focus of it
+Make him part of the activity but not always the focus of it.

 In the meantime, just make sure that you are doing your natural leadership bit by being involved in something that isn’t him.
-You don’t want to hang around making him think your life’s work is wondering what he wants to do next or entertaining him.
+You don’t want to hang around, making him think your life’s work is wondering what he wants to do next or entertaining him.
 So many parents make this crucial mistake.
-You must be involved in other tasks which you can involve him in if he wishes.
+You must be involved in other tasks, which you can involve him in if he wishes.
 If you are gardening, he can help.
 If you are doing the laundry, let him sort socks.
-If you are cooking, let him join in but don’t make the activity about him.
+If you are cooking, let him join in, but don’t make the activity about him.
 Make it about the family as a whole.
-Don’t cook cookies all the time as that’s about him.
+Don’t cook cookies all the time, as that’s about him.
 Cook a stew instead.

 If he’s tired, just let him get a good night’s sleep and have your movie night a bit earlier for a while.
-He obviously needs a lot of sleep and that’s ok.
+He obviously needs a lot of sleep, and that’s ok.
 Every human being differs in their need for sleep.
 For more help with your parenting, please visit my parenting services page.